-In recognition of the courage and perseverance of living with diabetes, we award people who have lived with the condition for over 50, 60 or 70 years with medals.
-We now also have a medal that recognises those who have lived with diabetes for over 80 years.
+In recognition of the courage and perseverance of living with diabetes, we award medals to people who have lived with the condition for over 50, 60, 70 or 80 years.

 The Alan Nabarro medal